David is an army-trained biomedical scientific officer, writer, and lifelong health and fitness enthusiast.

 The Benefits Of Antioxidants

-You’ll undoubtedly have heard about antioxidants and all the remarkable health benefits they are said to provide.
-Most fruits and vegetables are full of them and if you eat enough of them they are supposed to help ward off cancer, heart disease, diabetes and many other degenerative diseases, as well as slow the signs of ageing and help you live longer.
+You’ll have undoubtedly heard about antioxidants and all the remarkable health benefits they are said to provide.
+Most fruits and vegetables are full of them, and if you eat enough of them, they are supposed to help ward off cancer, heart disease, diabetes, and many other degenerative diseases, as well as slow the signs of ageing and help you live longer.

 But what exactly are antioxidants?
 How do they work?
 And what health benefits can you really expect to experience from consuming them on a regular basis?
 In this article I’ll answer those questions.

 Antioxidants are substances that neutralize the "free radicals" that are constantly attacking and damaging our bodies.
 Free radicals are unstable, highly reactive molecules that tear through the cells of your body causing damage to your tissues, joints, organs, and even your DNA.
 Over time this can lead to all manner of health problems, as well as accelerating the ageing process.

 Free radicals are produced as a by-product of normal respiration, and at low levels they are actually beneficial.
 But at higher levels they are very destructive.
 Excess free radicals are produced by pollution, chemicals (in the home or the environment), cigarette smoke, radiation (ultraviolet, x-rays etc.), stress and many other factors.

 The world we live in today produces a tremendous free radical barrage, and this constant attack can be a major cause of a wide range of degenerative diseases such as arthritis, heart disease, diabetes, central nervous system disorders and even cancer.
 So it’s important to eat a diet that’s high in antioxidants to help combat this constant threat.